gowtamkumar/javascript/architecture-and-system-design/doc.md

 1. monolathic architecture
 2. 2 tier
 3. n tier (we are use this architecture)
-4. modulear monolithic (also we are use this architecture)
+4. moduler monolithic (also we are use this architecture)
 5. microservice
 6. event Driven
 7. cloud native